 My grandmother’s father, Thomas Stops, was a blacksmith and wheelwright.
 His father, William (also a wheelwright), had come to London from Wendover in Buckinghamshire and had settled in the Hackney area, siring a family of seven children, six of whom were male.
 Thomas, one of the middle sons, married Harriet Burnell in Wandsworth in 1887 at the age of thirty-four.
 Harriet, who was originally from Somerset, had left school at the age of twelve to take up a position as a domestic servant in her native Highbridge, and had eventually moved to London: the 1881 census showed that she worked for a corn merchant and his young family in Camberwell (although if typical of the period, she most likely moved employers several times).
 Thomas and Harriett were both in their thirties when they married, perhaps marrying later for financial reasons in a bid to rid themselves of the poverty into which they’d been born, and they settled into their two-storied house on part of a new estate of Victorian terraces off the Wandswoth Road, in Fulham, raising three children after a six year hiatus which was no doubt unplanned and unexpected!

-According to Charles Booth, who was prowling around the area at about this same time creating his poverty maps: The main feature of Fulham is its newness.
+According to Charles Booth, who sent his social researchers to prowl around the area at about this same time creating his famous poverty maps: The main feature of Fulham is its newness.
 Twenty years ago it hardly existed.
 There is still a fair amount of open space in the form of market gardens at the western extremity and private houses and grounds at the southern extremity, but each year both are eaten into by the builder with amazing avidity.
-He went on to say: The new tenants come from every part of London, especially from south-west London, drawn hither by the fact that there are houses to be had and that they are suited to their needs.
+The researcher goes on to say: The new tenants come from every part of London, especially from south-west London, drawn hither by the fact that there are houses to be had and that they are suited to their needs.

-By ‘their needs’, I am assuming he is referring to the affordable rents, and the fact that the area was regarded as a reasonably respectable part of town, although he does go on to mention that as regards proximity to work, Fulham is at a disadvantage for it is hardly possible to be in London and further away from the City.
+By ‘their needs’, I am assuming this is referring to the affordable rents, and the fact that the area was regarded as a reasonably respectable part of town, although the notes do go on to mention that as regards proximity to work, Fulham is at a disadvantage for it is hardly possible to be in London and further away from the City.
 For Thomas Stops this wasn’t a problem, as he worked locally as a coachman and blacksmith.